Open Source Religion

 Open Source Religion Manifesto

 Users have found the following features of Open Source Religion to be of value:

 Truth & Alignment

-Open Source Religion is a method in which belief systems find more truth and alignment with their user because of the ever evolving nature of OSR, and thus the ability for OSR based belief systems to constantly adjust to the user’s needs.
+Open Source Religion is a method in which belief systems may find more truth and alignment with their user because of the ever evolving nature of OSR, and thus the ability for OSR based belief systems to constantly adjust to the user’s needs.

 Preservation of Ancient Belief Systems